MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/web-authoring/paginated-formatted-table.md

 > This **Edit** button isn't the same as the **Edit** button on the **File** menu.
 That **Edit** button opens Power BI Report Builder instead. *If you edit this report in Report Builder, you can't edit it online anymore.*

 ## Add images to the paginated report
-For any paginated report that you *author online*, you can insert images in the top section of your report to brand or describe your formatted table data below.
+For any paginated report that you *author online*, you can insert images in the top section of your report to brand or describe your formatted table data.

 ### Add an image item
 1. To add an image to your report, select **Insert**, then **Image**.